github/codeql/docs/language/learn-ql/java/introduce-libraries-java.rst

    where nc.getASupertype() instanceof TypeObject select nc

 ➤ `See this in the query console <https://lgtm.com/query/672230026/>`__.
-You are likely to get many results when you run this query because many projects include nested classes that extend ``Object`` directly.
+You're likely to get many results when you run this query because many projects include nested classes that extend ``Object`` directly.

 Generics
 ~~~~~~~~